 What?
 Determine your products or services

-You can choose from any number of products to make.
+You can choose from any number of products to make and sell with Cricut.
 You can specialize in one, such as T-shirts, or make a variety of items.
 You also might want to choose a design theme to put on a variety of items.

 How much should you charge for Cricut items?